soffes/ZoomIn/README.md

 # Zoom In

-App with Safari extension that automatically opens Zoom and closes the tab when you try to open a meeting.
+### Safari extension to automatically open Zoom links

+Are you Zooming all the time?
+Are you tired of telling Safari it’s okay to open Zoom links in Zoom?
+Have I got the app for you!

+Zoom In is an app that installs a Safari extension.
+This extension does two things. **It automatically opens Zoom links in the Zoom app.** If that works, it will automatically close the tab so you don’t have tons of ”Opening in Zoom…“ tabs left in your browser.

+Simple as that. **It’s free.** Enjoy!

 👉 **[Download the latest release](https://github.com/nothingmagical/ZoomIn/releases/download/v1.0.1/ZoomIn-1.0.1.zip)** 👈